 Exposed section of the slab showing rust to steel spikes of smooth edge strips (that secure the carpet) caused by rising damp from below the slab indicating a breakdown or lack of damp barrier below the slab.

-High-set house sold as 2 storey house
+High-set house sold as 2 storey house.
+Important notes:

 - The house was being sold as a 2 storey 5 bedroom, in fact only 2 bedrooms were compliant with local authority suitable for use as habitable areas.
 According to the buyer the house was priced to sell as a 2 storey house.